-5 Powerful Anti-Bullying Videos On YouTube For Tweens And Teens
+5 Powerful Anti-Bullying YouTube Videos For Tweens And Teens

 When your child gets the opportunity to watch something at the end of a long day, what do they choose?
 It’s likely that instead of tuning into a TV show or queuing up a full-length movie, they log on to watch a series of YouTube videos.
 In fact, kids spend more time watching videos on the platform than they ever have before — about an hour on average each day!